binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta to the vice bm
+Binay Bhusan Mohanta to the vice b